12 brilliant local family walks

 So what are the alternatives?
 When push comes to shove and you just can’t bear another argument about the TV remote, it’s time to tog up and get outside.
 Enter stage left with Muddy wellies, our pick of the finest family walks – tried and tested -throughout Bucks & Oxon.

 Gruffalo fans, ahoy!
 There’s a lovely little 1.5km orienteering trail around Wendover for the smaller Julia Donaldson fan (the woods are very deep and dark) but if you have older kids, there’s also a fab play trail peppered with climbing frames, pulley systems, rope walks and such like, to keep the engagement level high (note: the close-quarter fort and tunnels have been cordoned off due to Covid).
-There’s a Go Ape and a bike trail too if you fancy adding some extra spice to your strolling.
+There’s a bike trail too if you fancy adding some extra spice to your strolling.

 Get your fill of epic panoramas by marching your brood up to the top of Ivinghoe Beacon on the Bucks/Beds/Herts border, which is part of the National Trust’s Ashridge estate – there’s a 7.2km trail from Bridgewater Monument to the Beacon here, which is perfectly do-able for older families.
 For smaller kiddies, you can set off from the Beacon’s nearby car park (with attendant ice cream van).
 The views are more than worth the effort, but it is quite steep and toddlers may demand to be carried either up or down.
 Or both.